 Research institutions need to submit the checklist to Competitive Funding Coordination Office, Promotion Planning Division, Research Promotion Bureau, the MEXT using a form available on the website shown below by the date of concluding the Contract Research Agreement via the cross-ministerial R&D Management System (e-Rad).
 Research institutions that have submitted the checklist on a separate occasion after April, 2020 need not submit it this time.
-The organizations that do not conduct research activities or those that conduct research activities but do not receive budgetary allocations or measures from MEXT or independent administrative corporations under its jurisdiction do not need to submit the checklist.
+The organizations that do not do not receive competitive funds from MEXT or independent administrative corporations under its jurisdiction do not need to submit the checklist.

 For details on submitting the checklist, visit the following MEXT website: